DukeAtreides/seekonkucc_CommunionClass/README.md

 - **Home connection / Family activity:** Encourage families to donate a nonperishable food item or discuss sharing at home.

 ---
+> Under Development

+We don’t have power like Jesus did to heal people.
+We need medicine and doctors.
+But we can help people who are hurting and in pain.
+Has anyone heard of the term empathy before?
+Empathy means the ability to understand and share the feelings of another.
+Ways we can show empathy are through the Corporal and Spiritual works of Mercy.
+The Corporal Works of Mercy:
+To feed the hungry
+ To give water to the thirsty
+To clothe the naked
+To shelter the homeless
+To visit the sick
+To visit the imprisoned, or ransom the captive
+To bury the dead.
+The Spiritual Works of Mercy:
+To instruct the ignorant
+To counsel the doubtful
+To bear patiently those who wrong oneself
+To forgive offenses
+To comfort the afflicted
+To pray for the living and the dead
+To correct the sinner
+Sometimes to do these things, we have to sacrifice something for someone else.
+When we have cookies, we might have to make a sacrifice and share them with our brother.
+A sacrifice is giving up something that is good for someone else.
+Lent is next week.
+That is a time when we make a small sacrifice.
+That could be sacrificing our time and doing an extra chore or something nice.
+It could be giving something up, like chocolate, to help us practice sacrificing.
+Do you think you will make a Lenten sacrifice?
+Lent starts on Ash Wednesday.
+We get ashes on our heads.
+That is a symbol of sacrifice and is supposed to make us think.
+Before we go into Lent and do our sacrifice, there is a big party called Mardi Gras.
+We will have a Mardi Gras day party today at coffee hour!
+Discuss: Sacrifice, works of mercy, Lent etc.
+Explain the Lenten Chain

 ## Lesson 25 — Sunday Before Lent: The Centurion’s Servant / Works of Mercy / Sacrifice
 - **Lesson #:** 25